domui/core/README.md

 # 🧬 DOM UI

 DOM UI is an innovative, exceptionally simple way to build web user interfaces.
 With a declarative syntax that’s easy to read and natural to write create super fast and lightweight UIs.
+DOM UI was designed to be as fast and as small as possible - Bundle size is just `2kb` and rendering 1000 row takes `~18ms`.

 Read full [Docs here](https://github.com/domui/core) or get started with README below.